-College Class of 2024: Shaped by crisis, seeking community
+College class of 2024: Shaped by crisis, seeking community

 This specific cohort has experienced college life bookended by a pandemic and war in the Middle East.
 While outside political activists have been detained by police on some campuses, most protesters are current or former students.

 For some, the camps have become spaces where volunteers take on roles such as distributing donated food and holding teach-ins and religious rites.
-And for a generation that feels disengaged from institutional culture, a “Gaza Solidarity Encampment” offers an alternative structure.
+And for a generation that feels disengaged from institutional culture, a “Gaza solidarity encampment” offers an alternative structure.

 For others, though, the spread of the pro-Palestinian camps and the invective they often direct at pro-Israel members of the community is another reason to distrust institutions like universities that profess to be inclusive.
-For months, college presidents have faced criticism from some students, parents, and donors over anti-semitism on campuses.
+For months, college presidents have faced criticism from some students, parents, and donors over antisemitism on campuses.
 Complaints about Islamophobia and intimidation of pro-Palestinian voices have received less attention.

 Jason, a business senior at NYU, says the university has failed to provide a safe environment for Jewish students.
-This senior, who declined to give his full name, wore a kippah on his head as he watched a pro-Palestinian protest unfold in Washington Square.
+This senior, who declined to give his full name, wore a kippa on his head as he watched a pro-Palestinian protest unfold in Washington Square.

 “They weren’t able to provide for students first with COVID.
 And then once again, they’re failing us as well, albeit in a smaller demographic, but one that’s still important as well to the school,” he says, referring to Jewish students at NYU.